 Benefits of FTTP

 Fibre optic cables are designed to carry light.
-Because this delivery method uses pulses of light (literally travelling at the speed of light), the speed and performance is unaffected by distance.
+Because this delivery method uses pulses of light (literally travelling at the speed of light), the speed and performance is unaffected by distance, resulting in super fast broadband.

 Anyone who runs their own business, which is internet critical, or far large families and serious gamers, FTTP is an ideal solution, as it lets you operate several different devices at once, and it is super-reliable compared to standard ADSL broadband.